-Firstly, construing ὑπάρχων as a concessive participle is more in keeping with the context.
+Firstly, construing ὑπάρχων concessively is more in keeping with the context.
 If we translate the participial phrase concessively, it illuminates the second part of Phil.
-2:6 which reads ἡγήσατο τὸ εἶναι ἴσα θεῷ (Moises Silva, Philippians, 123).
+2:6, which reads ἡγήσατο τὸ εἶναι ἴσα θεῷ (Moises Silva, Philippians, 123).

 Secondly, within the immediate context of Phil.
-2:6a, the humility of Christ is emphasized more if we construe the participial phrase in a concessive manner.
-As a matter of fact, Richard A Young also interprets this part of the verse concessively:
+2:6a, the humility of Christ is truly emphasized if we construe the participial phrase in a concessive manner.
+As a matter of fact, Richard A Young also renders this part of the verse concessively:

 "Although he existed in the very nature of God" (Young, Intermediate New Testament Greek, 156).